Venice on a budget? Is that even possible?

 During the Biennale di Arte, which until the COVID pandemic has taken place every odd-numbered year, many of the old palazzi are housing the so-called country-pavilions.
 While these buildings normally cannot be accessed as you please, during this mega art event, you get to see outstanding art at outstanding structures – for free!

-From 2022 on, the Biennale will take place during even-numbered years.
+Since 2022, the Biennale has been taking place during even-numbered years.

 Island Hopping